AndrewC101/PokemonTrueRed/README.md

 - Trunks (DBZ) is in the lab, he will battle if the player agrees
 - Cinnabar gym trainers are a cult that worships the great and merciful Missingno
 - Giovanni has a special 6th Pokemon in his final fight, he gives the Hyper beam tm and can be rematched
-- Kaiba and Sephiroth are in Victory Road.
-Sephiroth will battle if the player agrees
+- Kaiba is in Victory Road looking for an Egyptian God Card.
 - Tsunekazu Ishihara (original game tester) is testing the game in Victory Road, he battles with his actual debug Pokemon
+- Karen from Johto is in victory road, she will battle if the player agrees
 - Victory road has trainers designed for grinding exp and money
+- Route 23 just outside victory road has a trainer in the corner who has lost confidence, answer his questions right to encourage him
+- Sephiroth is in the statue maze before Indigo Plateau, he will battle if the player agrees
 - The Elite Four and Final rival are much stronger to live up to their reputations at this point
+- A level 70 Mew is given as a prize for beating the elite four in the Celadon Mansion roof house
+- Green is in Cerulean Cave, the player has to beat her to reach Mewtwo
 - Mewtwo Cerulean Cave encounter has several changes
   - Dialog during first interaction
   - Final battle music plays